KantaS12/KantaS12.github.io/essays/typescript-reflection.md

 ## TypeScript Easy?

-After doing around 150 coding practices on TypeScript, I am happy to say that I am pretty good at it.
-Not at the language itself but the actual structure of my code too.
-I took a class that required Java like 2 years ago and never touched it again.
-Doing TypeScript, it reminded me of what Java's syntax and structure was like.
-However, something that I noticed that was different was the difference between "let" and "var."
-I also noticed that we used a lot of "const" variables.
-It is much different than Python and took a little bit to get used to the syntax.
-Overall, it wasn't so bad.
+After tackling about 150 coding practices in TypeScript, I'm really happy to say I'm getting pretty good at it.
+It's not just the language itself, but also the actual structure of my code.
+I took a Java class about two years ago and honestly never touched it again, but working with TypeScript definitely reminded me of Java's syntax and structure.
+One thing I noticed that was different, though, was the distinction between "let" and "var."
+I also found myself using "const" variables a lot.
+It's a big shift from Python, which I was more used to, so it took a little while to get comfortable with the syntax.
+But overall, it wasn't too bad.

 ```